ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

 {PANEL: Unsubscribing}

-To end a subscription (stop listening for particular notifications) you must `Dispose` of it.
+To end a subscription (stop listening for particular notifications) you must `Dispose` of the subscription.

 {CODE changes_2@ClientApi\Changes\WhatIsChangesApi.cs /}